Education Economics

 The New SAT and Academic Performance at a Public Flagship University (with Chris Cornwell and David Mustard)

 Chapter 8 in SAT Wars: The Case for Test-Optional College Admissions, ed.
-Joseph Soares
+Joseph Soares.
+Link.

 Excerpt: The SAT and ACT are now fixtures in the college admissions landscape.
 They play a powerful role in quantifying academic merit.
 Complicating their use is the fact that scoring well on the SAT and ACT is strongly positively correlated with socioeconomic status.
 The growth in SAT and ACT prep courses both testify to the importance of the tests and reinforce the role of socioeconomic status in producing good scores.
 It was in this context that the College Board, in response to the University of California's criticisms, introduced the New SAT, adding a new Writing section (SATW) and a host of changes to the traditional Math (SATM) and Verbal (SATV) sections.

 The interesting empirical question for admissions offices is not so much what the SAT measures, but whether it aids in predicting college performance. [...]
 Perhaps surprisingly, we find that, at the margin, SATV and SATM add little to the prediction of first-year college GPA and earned hours.
-SATW scores contribute to the prediction of the performance of whites, but for blacks none of the tests are shown to matter.
+SATW scores contribute to the prediction of the performance of White students, but for Black students none of the tests are shown to matter.
 What does matter for everyone is high school GPA and, to a lesser degree, AP credits.
-Prediction is also significantly enhanced by controlling for where a student attended high school, especially for blacks.
-The importance of the high school attended is potentially troubling, because blacks in Georgia are overrepresented in districts with lower average school quality. [...]
+Prediction is also significantly enhanced by controlling for where a student attended high school, especially for Black students.
+The importance of the high school attended is potentially troubling, because Black students in Georgia are overrepresented in districts with lower average school quality. [...]